harshilbhavsar7/harshilbhavsar7.github.io/README.md

 ## 👋 About Me

 Hi there!
-I'm Harshil Bhavsar, a passionate **AI/ML Developer** and **Data Analyst** with over 3 years of experience designing scalable, automation-driven, and cloud-enabled solutions.
+I'm Harshil Bhavsar, a passionate **AI Enthusiast** with over 2 years of experience designing scalable, automation-driven, and cloud-enabled solutions.
 I love solving complex business problems with Python, Machine Learning, and robust data engineering pipelines.

-From optimizing ETL workflows and building intelligent OCR solutions to developing deep learning models and deploying APIs on cloud platforms, I bring a full-stack mindset to data science.
+From optimising ETL workflows and building intelligent OCR solutions to developing deep learning models and deploying APIs on cloud platforms, I bring a full-stack mindset to data science.

 ---